ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
-- selecting chord and interval removes root highlighting; should follow border color pattern for root note
--- refactor noteButton css with saas to simplify logic
+- NoteButtons: change captions to position:absolute to provide greater control
+- NoteButtons: fully implement modeRoot; add white border for other root notes (triad, inversions etc)
+- fretSelect mode: for selected chords/scales the root must be reset: qry.root = (chord/scale).root
+- implement onClose rollup with shouldComponentUpdate()
 - transfer AboutDlg content to HelpData.js ; update AboutDlg to use markdown
-- add Links in content to Related Topics: See also linkToHelpManager:About
-- refactor FretButton.jsx: rename to NoteButton for consistency with help docs
-- is this a bug: when a string or fret is filtered, selected notes are not removed, but cannot be seen; this may confuse users; however, should it stay this way until user de-selects the notes?
-- change layout of FretButton's controls to position:absolute to prevent them from jumping up and down
 - allow the first created Fretboard control to be deleted.
 Currently, only its children may be deleted.
 - fix ./public/favicon.svg colors: image appears dim on white backgrounds
 - browser bug: zooming out causes random frets and strings to disappear (assume due to x/y location; test by adjusting)
+- allow for number and range of frets to be changed by user
 - add backup feature:
 -- allow multiple backups by user assigning backup name
 -- default backup name = 'Auto', will restore on startup; others must be manually loaded by user
 -- add header button: Backups
 -- functions: backup, restore, delete, save/load from file?
 -- default save to Local Storage
-- FretSelect mode update: create an interface allowing the chords and scales looked up to be filtered
-- allow for number and range of frets to changed by user
-- add ability to play videos in background
-- dig into source-map-explorer details